Jcrunchhh/Ada-Carpet-Emporium-Challenege/README.md

-# Ada-Carpet-Emporium-Challenege
+# Carpet Quote for a Business
 A quote calculator for a carpet store
-Ada's Flooring Superstore aims to run the best full-service flooring shop in the neighborhood.
-Ada boasts a range of elegant flooring materials and additional services and promotional discounts...
-Ada will NOT be undersold!
-With your help, Ada’s Flooring Superstore will have the speediest quote calculator in the industry.
+Flooring Superstore aims to run the best full-service flooring shop in the neighborhood.
+Flooring Superstore boasts a range of elegant flooring materials and additional services and promotional discounts...
+Flooring Superstore will NOT be undersold!
+With your help, Flooring Superstore’s will have the speediest quote calculator in the industry.

 - A quote is for only one room and one type of carpet.
 The options are berber, texture, or pattern.
 The respective prices per square foot are listed below.
 - A quote has or more options.
 The options are 10 year warranty, delivery, installation, and stain guard.
 Their respective prices, which are a flat rate, i.e. not dependent on square footage, are listed below.